 Khaled bin Mohamed bin Zayed Al Nahyan

-Khaled bin Mohamed's L'IMAD chairmanship marks the formal generational separation of the ADQ-successor portfolio from the Tahnoon retained-portfolio cluster, and provides the structural mechanism by which the UAE sovereign-investment system migrates from a two-pillar to a three-pillar SCFEA architecture without dissolving Tahnoon's existing chair positions at ADIA, MGX, G42, IHC, and FAB.
+Khaled bin Mohamed's L'IMAD chairmanship marks the formal generational separation of the ADQ-successor portfolio from the portfolio Tahnoon retains, and provides the structural mechanism by which the UAE sovereign-investment system moves from a two-pillar to a three-pillar SCFEA architecture without dissolving Tahnoon's existing chair positions at ADIA, MGX, G42, IHC, and FAB.

 Khaled bin Mohamed bin Zayed Al Nahyan is the Crown Prince of Abu Dhabi and the eldest son of UAE President Mohamed bin Zayed Al Nahyan.
-According to UAE government and Gulf-region press summarized in the Round 6 record, in January 2026 he assumed the chairmanship of the newly formed L'IMAD Holding Company, a sovereign-investment holding entity created by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA) 1.
+In January 2026 he assumed the chairmanship of the newly formed L'IMAD Holding Company, a sovereign-investment holding entity created by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA), according to UAE government and Gulf-region press 1.
 The L'IMAD chairmanship was transferred to him from his uncle Sheikh Tahnoon bin Zayed Al Nahyan, who previously chaired the predecessor vehicle ADQ (Abu Dhabi Developmental Holding) 1.

 L'IMAD consolidates ADQ's approximately $263 billion in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries into a single holding structure with total assets under management of approximately $300 billion post-consolidation 1.
-The managing director and chief executive officer of L'IMAD is Jassem Mohamed Bu Ataba Al Zaabi 1.
-Analysis of the SCFEA architecture indicates that L'IMAD now sits as the third pillar of an upgraded three-pillar Abu Dhabi sovereign-investment model alongside the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company 2.
+Its managing director and chief executive officer is Jassem Mohamed Bu Ataba Al Zaabi 1.
+Within the SCFEA architecture, L'IMAD now sits as the third pillar of an expanded three-pillar Abu Dhabi sovereign-investment model alongside the Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company 2.

-The chairmanship transfer is significant in the Round 6 meta-synthesis as a generational restructuring of Abu Dhabi sovereign architecture in which Tahnoon retains chair positions at ADIA, MGX, G42, International Holding Company, Royal Group, and First Abu Dhabi Bank, while Khaled bin Mohamed assumes the consolidated ADQ-successor portfolio 1.
-As of the Round 6 cutoff, the L'IMAD restructure had not yet generated independent dossier coverage of subsidiary-level activity, and most of the structural detail derives from a single SCFEA-resolution record summarized across UAE state media, AGBI, and Global Finance Magazine reporting 1.
+The chairmanship transfer amounts to a generational restructuring of Abu Dhabi sovereign architecture in which Tahnoon retains chair positions at ADIA, MGX, G42, International Holding Company, Royal Group, and First Abu Dhabi Bank, while Khaled bin Mohamed assumes the consolidated ADQ-successor portfolio 1.
+The restructure had not yet generated independent dossier coverage of subsidiary-level activity, and most of the structural detail derives from a single SCFEA-resolution record reported across UAE state media, AGBI, and Global Finance Magazine 1.

 Position and Family

-According to UAE government records summarized in the Round 6 finding set, Khaled bin Mohamed bin Zayed Al Nahyan holds the title of Crown Prince of Abu Dhabi and is the eldest son of UAE President Mohamed bin Zayed Al Nahyan 1.
-He is the nephew of Sheikh Tahnoon bin Zayed Al Nahyan, the UAE National Security Adviser, who is a full brother of the UAE President 1.
+Khaled bin Mohamed bin Zayed Al Nahyan holds the title of Crown Prince of Abu Dhabi and is the eldest son of UAE President Mohamed bin Zayed Al Nahyan 1.
+He is the nephew of Sheikh Tahnoon bin Zayed Al Nahyan, the UAE National Security Adviser and a full brother of the UAE President 1.

-The Round 6 dossier set treats Khaled bin Mohamed primarily through his SCFEA-resolution role as L'IMAD chair rather than through prior portfolio history; the finding record does not enumerate his earlier Abu Dhabi Executive Council, Department of Energy, or Office of Strategic Affairs assignments, and any pre-2026 institutional affiliations therefore fall outside the verified evidence set in this dossier 1.
+The available record treats Khaled bin Mohamed primarily through his SCFEA-resolution role as L'IMAD chair rather than through prior portfolio history; it does not enumerate his earlier Abu Dhabi Executive Council, Department of Energy, or Office of Strategic Affairs assignments, and any pre-2026 institutional affiliations therefore fall outside the verified evidence in this dossier 1.

 ADQ Chairmanship Transfer

-According to the Round 6 finding record sourced to UAE state media, AGBI, and Global Finance Magazine, the chairmanship of ADQ (Abu Dhabi Developmental Holding) was transferred from Sheikh Tahnoon bin Zayed Al Nahyan to Khaled bin Mohamed bin Zayed Al Nahyan in January 2026 by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA) 1.
+The chairmanship of ADQ (Abu Dhabi Developmental Holding) was transferred from Sheikh Tahnoon bin Zayed Al Nahyan to Khaled bin Mohamed bin Zayed Al Nahyan in January 2026 by resolution of the Supreme Council for Financial and Economic Affairs (SCFEA), per UAE state media, AGBI, and Global Finance Magazine 1.
 The same SCFEA resolution simultaneously consolidated ADQ's portfolio into the newly formed L'IMAD Holding Company under Khaled bin Mohamed's chairmanship 1.

-Analysis of the Round 6 record indicates that Tahnoon did not exit the broader Abu Dhabi sovereign-investment apparatus in connection with the transfer; he retained his chair positions at the Abu Dhabi Investment Authority (ADIA), MGX Fund Management Limited, G42, International Holding Company, Royal Group, First Abu Dhabi Bank, and the AI and Advanced Technology Council 1.
-The transfer is therefore best understood from the available evidence as a portfolio bifurcation rather than a removal, with the ADQ-successor consolidation moving to the next generation while Tahnoon's retained portfolio remained intact 1.
+Tahnoon did not exit the broader Abu Dhabi sovereign-investment system in connection with the transfer; he retained his chair positions at the Abu Dhabi Investment Authority (ADIA), MGX Fund Management Limited, G42, International Holding Company, Royal Group, First Abu Dhabi Bank, and the AI and Advanced Technology Council 1.
+The transfer is therefore best read as a portfolio split rather than a removal, with the ADQ-successor consolidation moving to the next generation while the portfolio Tahnoon retains remained intact 1.

 L'IMAD Holding Consolidation

-According to UAE state media and Gulf-region press records summarized in the Round 6 finding, L'IMAD Holding Company was created by SCFEA resolution in January 2026 to consolidate ADQ's approximately $263 billion in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries into a single sovereign-investment holding entity 1.
+Per UAE state media and Gulf-region press, L'IMAD Holding Company was created by SCFEA resolution in January 2026 to consolidate ADQ's approximately $263 billion in assets under management, 25 investment companies and platforms, and more than 250 subsidiaries into a single sovereign-investment holding entity 1.
 The post-consolidation total assets under management figure is reported at approximately $300 billion 1.

-Subsidiary-level disclosure of which specific ADQ portfolio companies, platforms, or downstream investments rolled into L'IMAD is not present in the Round 6 finding set; the consolidation is documented at the holding-entity level rather than at the operating-asset level 1.
+Subsidiary-level disclosure of which specific ADQ portfolio companies, platforms, or downstream investments rolled into L'IMAD is not present in the record; the consolidation is documented at the holding-entity level rather than at the operating-asset level 1.

 Position in the Upgraded Three-Pillar SCFEA Model

-According to the Round 6 meta-synthesis, the Supreme Council for Financial and Economic Affairs oversees three sovereign-investment pillars: ADIA, Mubadala, and L'IMAD 2.
-Analysis of the SCFEA architecture in the synthesis treats this as a structural revision of an earlier two-pillar reading in which Mubadala was identified as the cross-network unifying sponsor, with L'IMAD now standing as a separate third pillar carrying the consolidated ADQ-successor portfolio 2.
+The Supreme Council for Financial and Economic Affairs oversees three sovereign-investment pillars: ADIA, Mubadala, and L'IMAD 2.
+This recasts an earlier two-pillar reading in which Mubadala was identified as the cross-network unifying sponsor, with L'IMAD now standing as a separate third pillar carrying the consolidated ADQ-successor portfolio 2.

-The same meta-synthesis identifies two horizontal scaffolding layers operating across the three pillars: a regulatory layer represented by Mohamed Ali Al Shorafa Al Hammadi, who chairs the Abu Dhabi Securities Exchange (ADX) and the Securities and Commodities Authority (SCA) and serves as Vice Chairman of the Abu Dhabi Global Market (ADGM); and a US-listing layer represented by Essa Kazim, who according to the synthesis serves as a Nasdaq director through Borse Dubai 2.
-Cross-reference of the pillar-and-scaffolding model in the synthesis indicates that L'IMAD activity at the operating-company level can in principle move through the same regulatory and listing infrastructure as the ADIA and Mubadala pillars 2.
+Two horizontal scaffolding layers operate across the three pillars: a regulatory layer represented by Mohamed Ali Al Shorafa Al Hammadi, who chairs the Abu Dhabi Securities Exchange (ADX) and the Securities and Commodities Authority (SCA) and serves as Vice Chairman of the Abu Dhabi Global Market (ADGM); and a US-listing layer represented by Essa Kazim, identified as a Nasdaq director through Borse Dubai 2.
+On this reading, L'IMAD activity at the operating-company level can in principle move through the same regulatory and listing infrastructure as the ADIA and Mubadala pillars 2.

 Significance to the Investigation

-According to the Round 6 meta-synthesis, the L'IMAD consolidation under Khaled bin Mohamed bin Zayed Al Nahyan is treated as the structural mechanism by which the upgraded three-pillar SCFEA model becomes operative; analysis of the synthesis attributes the bridging effect to durable institutional roles rather than to individual chair positions, summarized in the synthesis as bridges that outlast principals 2.
-According to the same synthesis, Sultan bin Sulayem resigned from DP World on February 13, 2026, after the Department of Justice Epstein release, characterized in the synthesis as the first observed visible loss for the Tahnoon network on Epstein-related exposure, with the Nasdaq-via-Borse-Dubai access seat passing to Essa Kazim 2.
+The documentary record treats the L'IMAD consolidation under Khaled bin Mohamed bin Zayed Al Nahyan as the structural mechanism by which the expanded three-pillar SCFEA model becomes operative, attributing the bridging effect to durable institutional roles rather than to individual chair positions — institutional bridges that outlast individual principals 2.
+On the same reading, Sultan bin Sulayem resigned from DP World on February 13, 2026, after the Department of Justice Epstein release, the first observed visible loss for the Tahnoon network on Epstein-related exposure, with the Nasdaq-via-Borse-Dubai access seat passing to Essa Kazim 2.

-Analysis of the Round 6 record indicates that the implication relevant to this investigation is that the ADQ-to-L'IMAD transfer compartmentalizes the next-generation portfolio under Khaled bin Mohamed while leaving the Tahnoon retained-portfolio cluster — including MGX, the vehicle named in the synthesis as having deployed $2 billion of WLFI USD1 to Binance in May 2025, and the Aryam Investment 1 stake in World Liberty Financial — formally outside the L'IMAD perimeter 2.
-Examination of the synthesis indicates that this separation is structural rather than dispositive: it does not by itself answer whether L'IMAD-perimeter assets participate in the same flows, and the question of whether any consolidated ADQ subsidiaries had pre-existing exposure to the WLFI, MGX, or Tahnoon-network transactions documented elsewhere in the investigation is not resolved in the available finding set 2.
+For this investigation, the implication is that the ADQ-to-L'IMAD transfer compartmentalizes the next-generation portfolio under Khaled bin Mohamed while leaving the portfolio Tahnoon retains — including MGX, identified as having deployed $2 billion of WLFI USD1 to Binance in May 2025, and the Aryam Investment 1 stake in World Liberty Financial — formally outside the L'IMAD perimeter 2.
+The separation is structural rather than dispositive: it does not by itself answer whether L'IMAD-perimeter assets participate in the same flows, and whether any consolidated ADQ subsidiaries had pre-existing exposure to the WLFI, MGX, or Tahnoon-network transactions documented elsewhere in the investigation remains unresolved in the available record 2.

 All Findings